arunaelentari/cities/README.md

 To build your program, type `go build`.
 Next, run as `./cities`.

-When you are happy with the changes, run `./build` which packages up the program to be run in prod.
+If you are happy with the changes, commit them and push them to github.

+Then, type `./build` which packages up the program to be run in prod.

 ## production

+Once you are done with all the steps in dev mode, you can deploy your program.

 To deploy your program, run `./deploy`.